patchgreen99/Evacuation_JavaSwing/README.md

 to run the simulation faster remove the sleep method on line 44 in 'EvacuationPanel.java' and set frame show to false on line 31 in 'Main.java'

+HEADS UP

+If the evacuee doesn't move for over 10 time steps its size reduces by 1 (coloured blue) if it still doesn't move on the following time step the evacuee size then reduces again by 1 (coloured black).
+For an evacuee to become aggressive (coloured red) it most be able to both see the exit and be previously black.

 ##############################################################################################################################################################

 ##############################################################################################################################################################